nicolodijunior/ttt/README.md

 ## tictactoe.py
 Object with all methods for the AI of the game.
 ### def initial_state(board):
 This function returns a list of lists, each row of the boar is represented as [EMPTY, EMPTY, EMPTY] at the beginning of the game.
 ### def player(board):
 Def player checks the board and by counting how many times X and O are "printed" in the board, returns who is the player of the round.
 ### def actions(board):
+Actions returns a set() of all the possible actions in the board.
+As the board is a list of three lists, a action (0,0), for example, represents that the player can play in the first field of the first row.
+Basically any empty space is an action.
 ### def result(board, action):
+It returns how the board will be after an action.
+As the board is a matrix, the board can be changed based on x and y information given by actions(board).
 ### def winner(board):
 ### def terminal(board):
 ### def utility(board):